Sanora-India-Pvt-Ltd/Subject_mastery_backend/FRIEND_API_DOCUMENTATION.md

 - User IDs are MongoDB ObjectIds (24-character hexadecimal strings)
 - Friend requests are bidirectional - when accepted, both users are added to each other's friend list
 - Blocked users cannot interact with each other through the friend system
+- Blocking is checked in both `blockedUsers` (root level) and `social.blockedUsers` (nested) for comprehensive blocking support
+- The system supports backward compatibility with legacy flat field structure while primarily using nested profile structure
 - **Database Structure**: User data is stored in a nested structure:
   ```javascript
   {